Tatum, Walker help Celtics beat slumping Hornets 109-92

-CHARLOTTE, N.C.
-(AP) — Jayson Tatum scored 24 points, Kemba Walker had 22 and Gordon Hayward added 21 as the Boston Celtics beat the Charlotte Hornets 109-92 Tuesday.
+Walker had 22 points, Jayson Tatum had 24 and Gordon Hayward added 21 as Boston beat the Hornets 109-92 Tuesday.
+The Celtics have won six of seven and improved to 23-8.

+Walker, the Hornets franchise leader in scoring, was making his second appearance in Charlotte since he was sent to Boston in a sign-and-trade deal last July.
+After tearing up during a pregame tribute in his first visit Nov.
+7, Walker kept cool this time, adding four rebounds and seven assists.

+“It’s just always fun to see my old friends, my old teammates, the people that work around the building that take care of this place, just a lot of old faces,” he said.
+“It was fun.”

 Tatum hit five straight shots in the first quarter — including a trio of 3-pointers — and the Celtics overcame an early five-point deficit to lead 24-18 after the first quarter.